 Google forms allow you to easily create and share your forms with others and make it easy for them to provide their responses.
 Responses to Google Forms are stored in a spreadsheet on the Google Sheets app.

-Creating an Intake form with Google Forms
+Creating a Client Intake form with Google Forms.

 To create your intake form, go to https://docs.google.com/forms/u/0/ and click the Plus sign to create a new form.